Sato-Tate equidistribution for families of Hecke-Maass forms on SL(n,R)/SO(n): Introduction

 given by the Cartan decomposition, namely, for $g\in G$ the element $X(g)\in \ka^+$ is the unique element such that $g\in Ke^{X(g)} K$.

-There are different ways to approach the test function at infinity.
-We follow~\cite{DKV83} in using the spherical Paley-Wiener theorem, however we then differ from~\cite{DKV83} and~\cite{LM09} because we establish cancellations by integrating a different variable (see Section~\ref{sec:spherfcts}).
-Our approach naturally leads to consider orbital integrals of bi-$K_\infty$-invariant functions of the form
+There are different ways to approach the dependence in $f$.
+We follow~\cite{DKV83} in using the spherical Paley-Wiener theorem, however we then quickly differ from~\cite{DKV83}, because we establish cancellations by integrating a different variable, see Section~\ref{sec:spherfcts}.
+Our approach naturally leads to consider orbital integrals of functions of the form